vlames/memoverse/README.md

 ## Access application on the web
 * Visit this page: [MemoVerse](https://memoverse.herokuapp.com/)

 ## Access application manually - TO_VERIFY

 ### Using your computer os for memoverse environment

 #### Requirements
 * Linux OS, Terminal, Python, Python3, Virtualenv, API.Bible API Key
+* Note: will also work on Mac OS but with different commands for creating virtual environment
 #### Starting the application
 * Open terminal and clone this repository
 * Change into the memoverse directory